rolandholik/Quixote/Documentation/tsem.rst

 That is used to hold files that will be used to export security event descriptions for externally modeled domains.

 The files are process context sensitive.
-Writing to the control file, or reading from the informational files, will act on or reference the security domain that the access process is assigned to.
+Writing to the control file or reading from the informational files, will act on or reference the security domain that the access process is assigned to.